biocore/qiime/doc/tutorials/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The rarefaction tables are the basis for calculating diversity metrics, which reflect the diversity within the sample based on taxon counts of phylogeny.
 The QIIME pipeline allows users to conveniently calculate more than two dozen different diversity metrics.
 The full list of available metrics is available `here <../scripts/alpha_diversity_metrics.html>`_.
 Every metric has different strengths and limitations - technical discussion of each metric is readily available online and in ecology textbooks, but it is beyond the scope of this document.
 Here, we will calculate three metrics:

-#. `The Simpson Index <http://en.wikipedia.org/wiki/Simpson_index>`_ is a very common measure of species abundance based on OTU counts.
+#.
+Chao1 metric estimates the species richness.
 #.
 The Observed Species metric is simply the count of unique OTUs found in the sample.
 #.
 Phylogenetic Distance (PD_whole_tree) is the only phylogenetic metric used in this script and requires a phylogenetic tree as an input.